-Remember how common chicken pox was only a few decades ago?
+Remember how common chickenpox was only a few decades ago?
 As recently as the 1990s, an average of 4 million people had the notoriously itchy, bumpy rash.
 Do you hear much about it now?
 No. Why?
-We can thank the Varicella vaccine for this.
-Fortunately, as of the late 90s, the Varicella vaccine became responsible for preventing approximately 3.5 million cases of Varicella, 9,000 hospitalizations, and 100 deaths in the United States each year, according to the CDC.
+We can thank the varicella vaccine.
+Since the late 1990s, the varicella vaccine has been responsible for preventing approximately 3.5 million cases of varicella, 9,000 hospitalizations, and 100 deaths in the United States each year, according to the CDC.

 For those who missed the boat on that shot as a child and have endured chickenpox, there is a chance you may get shingles later in life.
 About 1 out of every 3 people in the United States will develop shingles during their lifetime.
 Not great odds.

 WHAT ARE SHINGLES?

 Chickenpox is an infection caused by the Varicella-Zoster virus.
 Unfortunately, this virus stays in the body long after the chickenpox rash clears up.
 If it reactivates, what you’ll get is a painful, blistering rash on your midsection or torso known as shingles.
 This itching, painful rash can last months or even years.
 Rashes, however, are not the only symptom.
 Some experience a burning or stabbing sensation even without the visible rash.